Ellwood House: Museum

 The museum includes a barbed wire history gallery which contains authentic examples of early barbed wire.

 Shortly before her death in 1964 May Ellwood donated the house to the DeKalb Park District for use as a historic house museum.
 The Ellwood House site is about 8.5 acre which includes a wooded area to the north of the house; all that remains of the original 1,000 acre.
 The house is now a museum, operated jointly by the Ellwood House Association and the DeKalb Park District and they offer guided tours for a fee.
 The museum offers tours seasonally beginning in late spring and ending after the annual holiday celebration in December.
-The Ellwood House Museum has a visitor's center, which includes a barbed wire gallery, carriage gallery, special exhibits gallery, and a gift shop.
+The Ellwood House Museum has a visitor center, which includes a barbed wire gallery, carriage gallery, special exhibits gallery, and a gift shop.
 The museum offers tourists a chance to glimpse what life was like for the Ellwoods.
 As part of the DeKalb Park District, the grounds are open to the public, and available for rental for use on public and private events.
 The DeKalb Area Garden Club hosts an annual Flower Show, community members hold weddings in the garden or visitors center, and the Ellwood House Association holds an annual Art Show, Ice Cream Social, and other events.